-Since I don’t want to install the premium paddock drainage surface mentioned above, and the budget to hire an excavator to remove 6-12 inches of soil, then lay Geo-Textile fabric is also out of my range, what is a cheaper alternative that might still work, if you’re in an area with only occasional rain or flooding?
+If you don’t have the budget to hire a tractor to remove 6-12 inches of soil, what is a cheaper alternative that might still work, if you’re in an area with only occasional rain or flooding?
 Dr. Ann Swinker (professor of Equine Sciences) says:

 “Ideally a two layer footing system works best when working with gravel.
 It consists of a coarse aggregate base and a finer cover layer.
 Neither of these materials work well alone.
 Coarse aggregate does not compact easily; many voids may result leaving the surface uneven and difficult for livestock to walk on.
 The finer material compacts easily but will move under heavy traffic.
 When the two materials are used together, the fine material fills in the voids left by the coarse material.
 The result is a durable, all-weather surface that is acceptable for animals.”

 Now, keep in mind that Dr. Swinker’s advice is not tailored for a heavy rainfall area.
 So yes, it will work in this climate (I tried it) but it will only work for one winter.
 The next winter, you will need to add another 4-6 inches of 3/4-inch minus gravel.
 If you were to follow Dr. Swinker’s advice, you could use pea gravel 0r 3/4-inch minus gravel on the bottom and crusher dust on top (crusher is really just tiny gravel with gravel particle dust), or limestone gravel and crusher dust, or limestone gravel and sand.
 However, you don’t want to use sand if your horses are going to be eating on the surface (can cause colic if ingested).
-But since mine have slow feeders in the walk-in shelters, that is not an issue.
+But if your horses have slow feeders in their walk-in shelters, that is not an issue.